 The Duffing track/roller coaster described earlier was adapted to a non-smooth system.
 A rebound barrier was placed (at various locations) on the track, so that the cart would experience a sudden impact condition.
 This work was conducted with former PhD student Mike Todd.

 The preceding non-smooth systems could be considered passive.
 That is, the impact condition was modeled using a simple coefficient of restitution and energy was generally dissipated at impact.
 In this system the mass experiences a sudden kick - a sudden gain in energy.
 This was inspired by an old-fashioned pinball machine.
 This work was conducted with former PhD student Christopher George and former MS student Ashwath Kini.

 A Plucked Pendulum

 A simple pendulum is struck by a rotating tab.
 This kind of non-smooth forcing leads to some interesting behavior.
-The research was conducted with former PhD student Ben Davis, now an assistant professor at the University of Georgia.
+The research was conducted with former PhD student Ben Davis.